AzaharSK/NajrinPracticeaRepo/Java/Generics-Collection.md

 ## Generics in Java:
-- Generics are  Introduced in Java 5 - It enable you to write classes, interfaces, and methods that can operate on any type of object while providing compile-time type safety.
+- Generics were introduced in Java 5.
+- They allow writing code and algorithms that work with any primitive wrapper or user-defined type—independent of a particular data type.
+- Generics provide type safety, ensuring errors are caught at compile-time, avoiding ClassCastException at runtime.
+- They can be used to define classes, interfaces, and methods, making code reusable and type-independent.
-- It promotes `Code Reusability` – Same class/method can work with multiple data types.
+- Promotes code reusability: the same class or method can operate on multiple data types.
-- This is also `type-safe`, Errors are caught at `compile-time` and prevent `runtime ClassCastException`,
-- No need to cast objects explicitly.
+- Eliminates the need for explicit casting of objects.

+✅ In short: Generics make Java code safer, cleaner, and more flexible.

 ```java
 // Generic class with one data member of type T